Vyral/base-template/_posts/2018-05-24-what-is-a-condo-conversion-and-why-is-it-such-a-good-investment-tool.md

 ---
 layout: post
-title: What Is a Condo Conversion and Why Is It Such a Good Investment Tool?
+title: What is a Condo Conversion and Why is it Such a Good Investment Tool?
 date: 2018-05-24 00:00:00
 tags:
   - Real Estate
-  - Investing
 excerpt: >-
   Condo conversion is a great tool for real estate investors to use to build wealth.
 Here’s how the process works and why it can benefit you greatly.